-Chronic fatigue syndrome—a system under stressNovember 15th, 2012 in Diseases, Conditions, Syndromes /
+Chronic fatigue syndrome—a system under stressNovember 15, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Australian researchers have discovered for the first time that reduced heart rate variability – or changes in heart beat timing – best predicts cognitive disturbances, such as concentration difficulties commonly reported by people with chronic fatigue syndrome (CFS).
 This adds to the growing body of evidence linking autonomic nervous system imbalance to symptoms of this poorly understood disorder.